 Where will Siksika Continuing Care Centre be built?

 The approved continuing care centre will be built just west of the Siksika Health & Wellness Centre.
-A land blessing ceremony will take place prior to site preparation beginning.
+A land blessing and ground-breaking ceremony took place fall 2022, prior to site preparation beginning.

 Where is the money for this project coming from?